Table of Contents

 If you have family or loved ones relying on your income, life insurance can be one way to help protect them in case something happens to you.
 This can be true for both employees and small business owners.
 But small business owners may have an additional need for life insurance.
 Not only can it help provide the income your family might need if you were to die, but it can also help to protect your family from the financial consequences stemming from your business.

+Without a death benefit, your family may need to quickly sell the business for less than its worth.
 For instance, your family may not be able to take over your business in your absence and may be forced to sell it.
-Without the financial cushion of a death benefit, your family may have to sell the business quickly and for less than it is worth.
 Having enough life insurance could help give your family the time they need to either figure out how to keep the business running or to sell it for what it is worth.

 How Life Insurance Could Help Your Business